CGJennings/se3docs/docs/um-release-notes.md

 * [Projects](um-proj-intro..md) stored in a version control system will no longer want to commit their project and task folder settings (`seproject` files) every time the project closes.
 * The layout of the [root file editor](dm-eons-plugin.md) has been reorganized to better fit small screens.
 * The `--plugintest` command line option can now be passed multiple test bundles separated by the path separator character (`;` on Windows, `:` elsewhere).
+* The **Document Browser** is *deprecated*.
+In a future version, searchable API documentation will be accessible from the (system) Web browser.
+Plug-ins that rely on the document browser and associated text indexing classes will no longer work after this change.

 ### Script library updates